ooni/spec/backends/bk-003-collector.md

 # 3.0 API

-Unless otherwise stated all of the network operations below can be performed either via HTTPS or HTTPO (HTTP over Tor Onion Service).
+Unless otherwise stated all of the network operations below MAY be performed either via HTTPS or via a Tor onion service.

-There are two kind of reports: those consisting of many measurements and those consisting of a single measurement.
 In the most general case, you create a report (see 3.1), update it by adding measurements (see 3.2), then close it (see 3.3).

-When the report consists of a single entry, however, you can use a simplified API (see 3.4) to perform all these operations together.
+When the report consists of a single measurement entry, however, you can use a simplified API (see 3.4) to perform all these operations together.

 ## 3.1 Create a new report